anthonysylvanreview/anthonysylvanreview.github.io/09-stairwidths.md

 2) The patio deck had been framed with 3-4' of extra width, some of which was on the shallow end of the pool.
 The path was [supposed to](00-site-plans.html) to be 5' wide, but there was just over 6' of space for the path if it was to line up with the driveway stairs at the north/left of these images.
 So the first mistake here was that the crew tried to build a little "cliff" wall to the left of the stairs here to fill in that space.
 Not entirely clear what it would have descended onto...flower beds?
 Graded slope?

-3,4) The next problem is that the two sets of steps (3 vs 4) were different widths - 4' off.
+3,4) The next problem is that the two sets of steps (3 vs 4) were different widths - a 4" difference in width when measured from the inside pool wall to outer step.
 This came from a measuring mistake that the original step builders made (the corner of the pool wall was a little wider than the regular coping section, and that's where they measured from.)
 You can see the path going back from #4 would have ended up in a weird place.

 5) They were also unclear about the width that the bottom section of the path should be.
 The tamped material isn't really wide enough for that final block that's added there, but the main run is clearly too narrow.